Start with the songs.

 At Kabir for Kids, we simplify the archaic words slightly — while preserving every ounce of meaning.
 The wisdom stays.
 The language becomes accessible to a 6-year-old.

-Our approach to simplification →This is one of the 10 dohas explained below — with a sing-along video for children ▶
+Our approach to simplification →This is one of the 10 dohas explained below — with a song video for children ▶

 Each doha includes the original Hindi, Hinglish pronunciation, simple meaning, lesson for children, a real-life example, and an age guide.